-If international schools have one thing in common, it is culturally and linguistically diverse student bodies.
-TASIS Portugal loves the fact that, Antarctica aside, we’ve got all the continents covered!
-It couldn’t be easier to promote our mission of global citizenship when students are simply surrounded by their inter-continental peers, day in and day out.
+Most international schools have one thing in common: a body of culturally and linguistically diverse students.
+TASIS Portugal is one of the most diverse international schools in the country.
+It could not be easier to promote our mission of global citizenship when students are surrounded by their intercontinental peers every day.

 A culturally and linguistically diverse student body reflects the world we live in today.
-And in order to find common ground and establish relationships - language is key.
-At TASIS Portugal, and around the globe, English is the language that binds us.
-It’s no secret that it is the language of business, it’s the language of science, the language of international communication.
-TASIS Portugal is committed to levelling the language playing field so that students from assorted linguistic backgrounds may eventually perform with equal proficiency.
+Language is the key to finding common ground and establishing relationships.
+At TASIS Portugal, English is the language that binds us.
+Around the globe, it is no secret that English is the language of business, the language of science, and the language of international communications.
+TASIS Portugal is committed to working with students and parents to level the language playing field for all students.

-For some, language - and indeed fluency - can be one of the hardest skills to achieve.
-While certain students might absorb the language and apply it perfectly with little effort, the same is not true for everyone.
-As adults we can attest to the hardships of learning a new language.
-The frustration we feel when, after months of hard work we seem to be here while our friends or spouses are so clearly there – further ahead.
-Indeed, that CEO looking to acquire a new language for business purposes is no more inclined to succeed at it than the hobbyist language learner manning checkout at the supermarket.
+Indeed, that CEO seeking to acquire a new language for business purposes is no more inclined to succeed at it than the hobbyist language learner manning the supermarket checkout.
 We are not cut equally from the same language-learning cloth, which can baffle and confuse us.
-But the answer here is time, exposure, willingness and the understanding that we need five years to obtain academic fluency.
+But the answer here is time, exposure, willingness, and the understanding that we need five years to obtain academic fluency.
 Less for some, and often more for others.

 The Narrative is Important